OpenOOD v1.5: Enhanced Benchmark for Out-of-Distribution Detection: Conclusion and Discussion

-\textbf{Societal Impact.} OOD detection is an important topic for machine learning safety as it studies how deep neural networks can handle unknown inputs desirably.
-As an open-sourced, unified, and comprehensive benchmark for OOD detection, OpenOOD is expected to benefit the whole community and facilitate relevant research, which we believe has positive societal impacts.
+\textbf{Broader impact.} OOD detection is an important topic for machine learning safety as it studies how deep neural networks can handle unknown inputs desirably.
+As an open-sourced, unified, and comprehensive benchmark for OOD detection, OpenOOD is expected to benefit the whole community and facilitate relevant research, which we believe has positive broader impacts.

+On the other hand, while OpenOOD itself as a benchmark platform does not incur concerns, certain methods that are included in OpenOOD may pose privacy or security risks.
+Specifically, methods such as KNN and SHE rely on the extracted representation of training samples to compute the OOD score, making it vulnerable to privacy attacks \cite{Zhang_2022_CVPR}.
+Meanwhile, \citet{inkawhich2023adversarial} showed that OOD detectors enlarge the attack surface of deep learning systems, and existing methods can easily be compromised by adversarial attacks.
+Nonetheless, we believe that OpenOOD provides a good starting point to study mitigations of such negative impacts and we encourage future works to take this into consideration.

-\textbf{Future Work.} First, we will keep maintaining OpenOOD's codebase and leaderboard.
+\textbf{Future work.} First, we will keep maintaining OpenOOD's codebase and leaderboard.
 The codebase is hosted on Github, and the leaderboard is hosted using Github pages, which both are free services.
 We anticipate the benchmark to be community-driven: Reporting new results and submitting new entries to the leaderboard would be easy with our unified evaluator.

-In addition to the maintenance, in the future v2 release we plan to extend the scope of OpenOOD beyond image classification and include more application scenarios such as object detection, semantic segmentation, and natural language processing tasks.
+In addition to the maintenance, in the future v2 release we plan to further expand the scope of OpenOOD beyond image classification and include more application scenarios such as object detection, semantic segmentation, and natural language processing tasks.
 Specifically, it would be interesting to see whether current OOD detectors, which are designed for image classifiers, can generalize to different problems and modalities.

-\begin{ack} This study is supported by the Ministry of Education, Singapore, under its MOE AcRF Tier 2 (MOE-T2EP20221- 0012), NTU NAP, and under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s). \end{ack}
+\acks{This work is supported by National Science Foundation (NSF) CNS-2112562, NSF CNS-1822085, and ARO W911NF-23-2-0224.
+This study is also supported by the Ministry of Education, Singapore, under its MOE AcRF Tier 2 (MOE-T2EP20221- 0012), NTU NAP, and under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).
+Yixuan Li gratefully acknowledges the funding support by the AFOSR Young Investigator Program under award number FA9550-23-1-0184, National Science Foundation (NSF) Award No. IIS-2237037 \& IIS-2331669, Office of Naval Research under grant number N00014-23-1-2643, Philanthropic Fund from SFF, and faculty research awards/gifts from Google and Meta. }